andrew867/LuxPower-Advanced/README.md

 Please ensure you are running HA higher than 2024.1.1 to support this integration.

-If your dongle starts BA.... you will be absolutely fine, if it starts BG or BH then you will likely have problems.
+If your dongle starts BA.... you will be absolutely fine, if your dongle doesn't start BA, it might not work.

 If you do any fixes, improvements etc, please let me know so I can bring them into this.
 Please keep in touch at guybw@hotmail.com - I would like to know how you get on and if this works for you!